nightbot/docs/spam-protection/blacklist.md

 - *Blacklist* - This is the text box of filtered words and phrases you wish to blacklist.
 Entering one entry per line.
 You can use an asterisk (\*) as a wildcard character to dynamically filter words and phrases.
 For example, `test*` blocks `test`, `testing`, `testerino`, etc.

 - *Timeout Length* - This is the maximum length of time Nightbot will timeout users for when being punished for this spam filter.
-Nightbot always issues a 5-second timeout for first offenses, and repeat offenses yield the length you select here.
+Nightbot always issues a warning for first offenses (either the message is deleted or the user is timed out for 5 seconds), and repeat offenses yield the length you select here.
 The 600-second default value is equivalent to 10 minutes.

 - *Exempt Userlevel* - This is the minimum required userlevel to be exempt from this filter.
 For example, if `regular` is set, regulars are able to use blacklisted words and not get punished.